Press enter to see results or esc to cancel.

 Can I work in Mexico with a tourist visa?

 You can’t work in Mexico if you have just a tourist visa because while the tourist visa can be used for business, travel, and transit, it is valid for only under six months.
-If you wish to work in Mexico legally, please secure either a Mexico temporary or permanent visa.
+If you wish to work in Mexico legally, please secure work authorization via a visitor or resident visa.

 Can I work in Mexico with just a temporary resident visa?

-US travelers work remotely in Mexico via a temporary resident visa, which allows US citizens to stay and work remotely in Mexico for up to one year and can be renewed for up to four years.
-After the four years, travelers also have the option to apply for permanent residency if they would like.
+Foreign travelers can work in Mexico via a temporary resident visa, which allows holders to stay and work in Mexico for up to one year initially and can be renewed for up to four years, after which travelers can apply for permanent residency.
+Work permission must be separately obtained from INM.

 How long do I have to live in Mexico in order to apply for citizenship?

-To apply for citizenship, you must live in Mexico for at least five years through a temporary or permanent resident visa.
+To apply for citizenship, you must have legally resided in Mexico for at least five years.

 Conclusion

-In conclusion, a Mexico work visa and work permit are required for expats to legally work in the country and employers will have to apply for the work permit on behalf of the employees themselves first to proceed to acquire the work visa.
+In conclusion, a Mexican work visa and work permit are required for expats to legally work in the country, and employers will have to apply for the work permit on behalf of the employees themselves first to proceed to acquire the work visa.

-Make sure you follow all the steps and submit the required documents accordingly so you ensure a smooth, hassle-free process as the processing time for the work permit approval waiting period alone can vary depending on the specific embassy or consulate you’re applying in.
+Make sure you follow all the steps and submit the required documents accordingly, so you ensure a smooth, hassle-free process, as the processing time for the work permit approval waiting period alone can vary depending on the specific embassy or consulate you’re applying to.

 And if you have any further questions, please get in touch with us